princed/postcss-modules-values-replace/README.md

   ]
 });
 ```

-See [PostCSS] docs for examples for your environment.
+See [PostCSS] docs for other examples for your environment.

+### Configuration params

+#### fs `Object`

+File system to use.
+To make it faster in webpack pass its file system to plugin.
+Cached Node's file system is used by default.

+#### resolve `Object`

+[enhanced-resolve]'s configuration object, see there for possible options and defaults.

 ### calc() and @value